MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/element-extensions.md

 ## RemoveDynamicResources

-The `RemoveDynamicResources` method removes all dynamic resources from a specified `BindableObject`.
+The `RemoveDynamicResources` method removes all dynamic resources from a specified `Element`.

 The following example removes the `DynamicResource` from the `BackgroundColorProperty` and `TextColorProperty`: